 Invite community members to write essays about the impact of sexual violence on their lives and their role in prevention.
 Collect, publish, and distribute these stories around your community, to donors, and to partner organizations.

-POSTER CONTEST
+Poster contest 🧣 🧼

-Hold a contest for students to

-create your organization's SAAM posters.

-Use social networking sites like Facebook or

-Twitter to promote the contest and announce

-the winners.
-Offer prizes to encourage
+Hold a contest for students to create your organization's SAAM posters.
+Use social networking sites like Facebook or Twitter to promote the contest and announce the winners.
+Offer prizes to encourage participation.

-participation.

 Prevention focus: These events can be excellent opportunities for youth leaders to apply their skills and gain experience with planning, marketing, and hosting activities to engage their peers and other community members for sexual violence prevention.
+Engage faith-based & youth organizations

-suggestions such as wearing teal, volunteering at a SAAM event, or hanging awareness posters.
+Ask local faith communities to address sexual violence during their services, offer prayer sessions, or make donations to local rape crisis centers.
+Ask local youth-serving organizations, such as scouting groups and mentoring programs, to support youth in getting involved with SAAM activities.
+Provide a list of suggestions such as wearing teal, volunteering at a SAAM event, or hanging awareness posters.
 Prevention focus: Talk with the leaders of the organizations about starting a youth-led prevention effort with young people in their program.
 Or offer to provide parent workshops on healthy sexuality and sexual development and other sexual violence prevention topics.
+Organize a White Ribbon Campaign 🗶